 Here in this article, we have answered why is my CPU so hot when idle and what should my idle CPU temp be.
 We picked a random query from a popular tech form and answered it.

-Instant case had the following components:
+The instant case had the following components:

 - Case: Corsair Vengeance C70 ATX